-In 1957 there was a wonderful performance of Stravinsky’s L’histoire d’un soldat by Malmö City Theater performed in the classical way, the soldier telling his story to the audience while the music is playing softly behind him.
+In 1957 there was a wonderful performance of Stravinsky’s L’histoire d’un soldat by Malmö City Theater performed in the classical way, the soldier telling his story to the audience while the music is playing behind him.
 It is based on a Russian folk tale and is a parable about a soldier who trades his fiddle to the devil in exchange for a magic book.
-I had never seen it before and I was fascinated.
+I had never seen it before and I was mezmmerized.
 The devil is also on the stage, but I mainly remember the soldier telling his story.
 I loved the music and the talking going on together.

-There was a jazz evening with the only Swedish jazz musician of that time who could hold his own next to the world famous Arne Domnerus – called Dompan by the boys in our group of adolescent Gymnasium students who usually got together for fun and dance on Saturday evenings in our homes, very often in mine.
+There was a jazz evening with the only Swedish jazz musician of that time who could hold his own next to the world famous Arne Domnerus – called Dompan by the boys in our group of adolescent Gymnasium students.
+We usually got together for fun and dance on Saturday evenings in our homes, very often in mine.

 Brita Borg was the best Swedish jazz singer after Alice Babs, who became an international star.
 Alice Babs got to be almost as renowned for her scat singing as Ella Fitzgerald.
 The first time I saw her was during the war when I was just a little girl.
-She was performing in a park close to where we lived at the time and we were simply standing around listening to this young teenager singing swing and yodeling.
-I don’t even know if there was an entrance fee, but probably so.
+She was performing in a park off Regementsgatan, close to where we lived at the time and we were simply standing around listening to this young teenager singing swing and yodeling.
+I don’t even know if there was an entrance fee, but probably there was .
 She was fun and she was good, but little did we suspect that this young girl was going to become an international star and act in numerous movies.
 Alice Babs in Sweden WAS swing.
 And she was a wonderful jazz singer.

 At another student evening in 1955 we saw the most extraordinary performer, also a first for me, the masterful mime, Marcel Marceau.
 It was like magic, ‘seeing’ him open doors that were not there, getting into a room that wasn’t there, sitting down on a chair that wasn’t there… Or sensuously dancing with a woman when he was alone on the stage.
 I saw him again in New York City and I could never tire of a superbly skillful mime like Marcel Marceau.

 The most traditional entertainment form in Lund was by far the spex (an ancient abbreviation of spectacle), created by a group of men called Lundaspexarna.
 Those amateur comedies were deliberately vulgar parodies on Latin and Greek dramas and the ’modern’ form of spex dates from the years in the mid 19th century when classical studies were far more central at the universities than they are today or were in my days.
-Uppsala was actually the university where the spex was born around the middle of the 19th century, but Lund opened up to the tradition a couple of decades later 5
+Uppsala was actually the university where the spex was born around the middle of the 19th century, but Lund opened up to the tradition a couple of decades later 2

-Calling it musical comedy is altogether misleading, since there’s no comparison whatever between a spex and this American form of entertainment which I have never been an ardent admirer of.
-The long-haired hippy and rock musical Hair is the great exception to my general down-putting of musical comedies.
-I didn’t see Hair until 1968 on Broadway but friends of mine had seen it off Broadway at Joseph Papp’s own theater and strongly urged me and my husband to go and see it.
-(I later saw it in 1970 in Paris in a totally different production.
-It was beautifully staged and not uninteresting, but it didn’t have the spark and the cheekiness of the New York production.)
+Calling the spex musical comedy is altogether misleading, since there’s1 no comparison whatever between a spex and this American form of entertainment which I have never been an ardent admirer of.
+The long-haired hippy and rock musical “Hair” is the outstanding exception to my general down-putting of musical comedies.
+I did not see Hair until 1968 on Broadway but friends of mine had seen it off Broadway at Joseph Papp’s own theater and strongly urged me and my then husband Allyn to go and see it.
+And, oh yes, “West Side Story” must be added to the exceptions, and also “My Fair Lady“.
+If I tend to leave those out it is because I only saw them as movies, not on Broaway.

 Uarda, correctly ‘Uarda eller Sfinxens spådom‘ (Uarda or the divination of the Sphinx), is a Lund student spex set in ancient Egypt.
 It has been said to be the most beautiful flower in the Lund spex flora.
 Uarda is the name of the Egyptian Pharaoh’s daughter in a novel by the same title written by Georg Ebers (1876), and on which the libretto of the spex is based.
 But the lyrics are typical for the kind of Lund student humor that is at the center of all spexes.
-The acting is a wild parody of Offenbach operettas and the like, but much more so.
-La belle Hélène, which is a spoof in itself, was a perfect example to follow while going much further in comical effects.
+The acting is a wild parody of Offenbach operettas and the like, but more specifically Offenbach.
+“La belle Hélène”, which is a spoof in itself, was a perfect example to follow while going much further in comical effects.

-In May of 1953 we joined the huge crowd in the banquet hall at the newly rebuilt Academic Union.
+In May of 1953 Marcel and I joined the huge crowd in the banquet hall in the newly rebuilt Academic Union.
 The salle was crowded and everybody was standing up in this sea of students, spexare and people like me, just invited audience.
 A stage had been built up on the long side of the big hall and Cilla Ingvar was the event.
 I was new at the university and it was the first time I heard her name.
 Her most famous song, ‘Susie fra København’ was a song in Danish written by Crüll Fältström who wrote many songs for Cilla over the years.
 In her powerful and sexy voice she sang about this Copenhagen high-class demi-monde with a bravura that I had never heard the like of.

 Susie fra København (by Crüll Fältström)

 Jeg er fra Köbenhavn

 jeg er fra Kongens by

-og hvis du lider mig
+og hvis du lide mig

 så kommer jeg til dig